 - InsightIDR ingests data from existing sources in your environment.
 InsightIDR needs administrator access to pull data from these sources or push data to log aggregators from a Domain Admin account, if possible.

-- Treat your Collector(s) as you would any other valuable asset, as it stores the credentials from your event sources.
+- You should treat your Collector(s) as you would any other valuable asset, as it stores credentials from your event sources.

 - InsightIDR normalizes and attributes data on AWS but does not store credentials.
 The Collector strips raw, unnecessary logs in your environment to prevent storage of sensitive data, such as personally identifiable information, medical records, and employee, organization, or asset names.